 Anyone who has handled an incandescent or fluorescent light bulb while it is activated or shortly after turning off the lights knows that the bulb is hot to the touch.
 That is because these bulbs produce a majority of their energy as heat, not light.

-LEDs, on the other hand, produce very little heat in order to light your home.
+LEDs are better, on the other hand, in producing very little heat in order to light your home.
 As a result, the energy they consume is primarily devoted to their intended purpose: lighting, not heating.

 In addition, LEDs are designed to use less energy than their counterparts.
 When fixtures require less power, your home energy consumption goes down and your energy efficiency increases!